 - Download the property report

 - Share the property report via email

 - See the original listing

 Traditional Rental vs. Airbnb Strategy

-As you scroll down the Rental Strategy tab, you’re able to see the optimal rental strategy for the property you’re evaluating: traditional (long-term rental) or Airbnb (short-term rental).
+As you scroll down the Rental Strategy tab, you can see the optimal rental strategy for the property you're evaluating: traditional (long-term rental) or Airbnb (short-term rental).
 You can compare the forecast outcomes of the two rental strategies in terms of: